-Table 14 shows Wastewater System debt outstanding as of March 1, 2025.
-As provided in the Municipal Utility District Act, prior to the exercise by the District of its power to issue Wastewater System revenue bonds, a preliminary resolution is adopted by the Board declaring its intention to authorize the issuance of revenue bonds and specifying, among other things, the maximum principal amount of bonds then proposed to be issued (excluding refunding bonds) pursuant to such resolution.
-As of March 1, 2025 (prior to the Series 2025 Bonds being issued), the District has \$142,935,000 of remaining authorized but unissued Wastewater System revenue bonds under Resolution No. 33781-10 adopted on September 14, 2010, pursuant to which the Board declared its intention to authorize the issuance of up to \$200,000,000 of Wastewater System revenue bonds, from time to time in one or more series.
-The issuance of revenue bonds by the District is not subject to prior voter approval, although such resolutions of intention to authorize the issuance of bonds are subject to a 60-day referendum period (which, with respect to Resolution No. 33781-10, expired without challenge).
-The District may from time to time adopt other resolutions authorizing the issuance of additional Wastewater System revenue bonds and may incur other Parity Debt, subject to the satisfaction of the conditions set forth in the Indenture.
-See "SECURITY FOR THE SERIES 2025 BONDS - Issuance of Additional Wastewater System Revenue Bonds and Parity Debt; Junior and Subordinate Obligations" in the front part of this Official Statement.
+Table 15 shows the District's Water System debt outstanding as of March 1, 2025.
+As provided in the Municipal Utility District Act, prior to the exercise by the District of its power to issue Water System revenue bonds, a preliminary resolution is adopted by the Board declaring its intention to authorize the issuance of revenue bonds and specifying, among other things, the maximum principal amount of bonds then proposed to be issued (excluding refunding bonds) pursuant to such resolution.
+As of March 1, 2025 (prior to the Series 2025A Bonds), the District has \$223,175,000 of remaining authorized but unissued Water System revenue bonds under Resolution No. 34031-15 adopted on April 28, 2015, pursuant to which the Board declared its intention to authorize the issuance of \$653,000,000 of Water System revenue bonds, to be issued from time to time in one or more series.
+In addition, the District has \$970,000,000 of authorized but unissued Water System revenue bonds under Resolution No. 35416-24 adopted on August 27, 2024, pursuant to which the Board declared its intention to authorize the issuance of an additional \$970,000,000 of Water System revenue bonds, to be issued from time to time in one or more series.
+The issuance of revenue bonds by the District is not subject to prior voter approval, although such resolutions of intention to authorize the issuance of bonds are subject to a 60-day referendum period (which, with respect to each of Resolution No. 34031-15 and Resolution No. 35416-24, expired without challenge).
+The District may, from time to time, adopt other resolutions authorizing the issuance of additional Water System revenue bonds and may incur other Parity Debt, subject to the satisfaction of the conditions set forth in the Indenture.
+See "SECURITY FOR THE SERIES 2025 BONDS - Issuance of Additional Water System Revenue Bonds and Parity Debt; Junior and Subordinate Obligations" in the front part of this Official Statement.